Yann39/truth-table-validator/README.md

 A circuit can then be represented by a sequence of integers including the number of entries, the number of logical gates, and the numbers (identifiers) representing the two input and output of each door.

-So the example circuit above would be represented as follow :
+So the example circuit above would be represented as follows :

 ```bash
 2,4,1,2,3,1,3,4,2,3,5,4,5,6
 ```

 in which :

 - the first value `2` indicates that the circuit contains 2 inputs
 - the second value `4` indicates that the circuit contains 4 gates
 - the next 3 values (`1,2,3`) indicate that a gate has entry nodes identified as n°1 and n°2 and output gate n°3
 - and so on for each gates

-As an other example, the following input string :
+As another example, the following input string :

 ```bash
 3,5,1,2,3,1,3,4,2,3,5,4,5,6,7,5,8
 ```

-would represents the following circuit :
+would represent the following circuit :

 ![Combinatorial circuit example](doc/circuit2.png?raw=true "Combinatorial circuit example")

 Note that we could have entered the gate nodes (groups of 3 identifiers) in any order, for example `3,5,4,5,6,1,3,4,2,3,5,1,2,3,7,6,8`.
 Only the output node must stay in last position.

-## Program
+# Program

 The program accept as input string a coded circuit as described in the previous section, and then :

 - check the integrity of the circuit, so that the set of antecedents of any node `n` associated with the exit of a gate must contain at least one input node of the circuit and must not contain `n`
 - displays the truth table of the circuit

 The algorithm is quite simple, and consists of the following steps :

 1. ask for user input as string
 2. convert this input string (array of characters) into an array of integers (by removing the commas)
 3. check the integrity of the circuit